How to Stop a DDoS Attack?

 “Imagine your website is a store, Distributed Denial of Service (DDoS) is like a mob in front of your store that doesn’t let your customers get in.
 It’s an unpleasant situation having tens of thousands of fake shoppers eating up your valuable resources, all at once.”
 Know how to stop DDoS attacks.

 DDoS has emerged as a huge problem for businesses across the world.
-Hackers or competitors use this attack to target critical web resources with overwhelming traffic, which eventually makes the server unavailable to fulfill genuine requests.
+Hackers use this attack by overwhelming traffic and victimizing critical web resources, which eventually makes the server unavailable to satisfy genuine requests.
 The rent-a-bot services, offering fake traffic at as low as $5 an hour, virtually put every business at the risk of an attack.

 Take a look at some recent findings that provide a glimpse into the lethality of a DDoS attack.

 - DDoS attacks cost banks up to $100, 000 per hour.

 - 20% of such attacks last for days and even months.

 - 87% of the attacked companies were hit more than once.